Introduction

 • In what ways does documentation contribute to the wider research community?

-In the long run, it can help you to develop your own software engineering practice by getting into the habit of reflecting on what the purpose of the software is and to articulate what each component or module is for.
+In the long run, it can also help you to develop your own software engineering practice by getting into the habit of reflecting on what the purpose of the software is and to articulate what each component or module is for.

-Writing a useful software package that is well-documented and can be reused in the future means that your code could take on a life of its own, with benefits that extend beyond yourself to your collaborators and other researchers in the future.
 High-quality documentation is a key part of ensuring a healthy software lifecycle.
-It can make the different between accidentally creating an abandoned piece of “gradware” (a slang term for mysterious code that a former student wrote and nobody else can use) and a successful long-term software project with lasting impact.
+It can make the different between accidentally creating an abandoned piece of “gradware” (a colloquial term for mysterious code that a former student wrote and nobody else can use) and a successful long-term software project with lasting impact.

 When should I write documentation?

 Now!
 Start writing and sharing documentation for your reseach code from the beginning of your project.
 It doesn’t have to be perfect straight away, but a first draft is more useful than nothing.
-It should be a consideration in your software management plan, which is a concept discussed in the Module 1a on Software Lifecycle Planning.
-Also, it’s never too late to start documentaing an old code project.

-This might include design notes, diagrams, or the various kinds of software documentation we’ll discuss in this module.
 The best practice for modern, collaborative research involving digital methods and tools is to document your processes early and often.
 Not only will writing notes about your code help other people to read and use that code, it will clarify your thought process as you design your system, focussing your work on the important parts of the task at hand.

 Research software papers

-You may decide to publish a description of your software as a paper in an academic journal.
-This is a kind of methods paper, which provides more detail on your research process than is possible in your main paper.
+You may decide to publish your code and a description of your software as a paper in an academic journal.
+This is a kind of methods paper, which provides more detail on your digital research processes than is possible in your main paper.
+This provides transparency to other researchers and improves the replicability of your results.

 An increasing number of journals allow and encourage the publication of research software and open data.
 Some journals focus on a specific field, while others primarily publish research software of any kind.
 Some relevant journals include: